3b1b/site_demo/contents/2017/putnam/putnam.md

 <p></p>

-Because you see, once the two lines and a random point have been chosen, there are four possibilities for where P1 and P2 end up, based on the coin flips, each one of which is equally likely.
+You see, once the two lines and a random point have been chosen, there are four possibilities for where P1 and P2 end up, based on the coin flips, each one of which is equally likely.
 But one and only one of those outcomes leaves P1 and P2 on the opposite side of the circle as P3, with the triangle they form containing the center.
 So no matter what those two lines and P3 turned out to be, it's always a 1/4 chance that the coin flips will leave us with a triangle containing the center.